liangtie/qt-qml-toolkit/README.md

 - [LibreCAD](https://github.com/LibreCAD/LibreCAD.git) - LibreCAD is a cross-platform 2D CAD program written in C++17.
 It can read DXF/DWG files and can write DXF/PDF/SVG files.
 It supports point/line/circle/ellipse/parabola/spline primitives.
 The user interface is highly customizable, and has dozens of translations.

 - [qcad](https://github.com/qcad/qcad) - QCAD - The Open Source 2D CAD.
 QCAD is a cross-platform CAD solution for Windows, macOS and Linux.
 It supports the DXF format and optionally the DWG format (through a proprietary plugin).

+- [TeXstudio ](https://github.com/texstudio-org/texstudio) - TeXstudio is a fully featured LaTeX editor.
+Our goal is to make writing LaTeX documents as easy and comfortable as possible.